-ACTION: Institution of five-year reviews concerning the antidumping duty orders on carbon steel butt-weld pipe fittings from Brazil, China, Japan, Taiwan, and Thailand.
+ACTION: Institution of a five-year review concerning the antidumping duty order on glycine from China.

-SUMMARY: The Commission hereby gives notice that it has instituted reviews pursuant to section 751(c) of the Tariff Act of 1930 (19 U.S.C.
-1675(c)) (the Act) to determine whether revocation of the antidumping duty orders on carbon steel butt-weld pipe fittings from Brazil, China, Japan, Taiwan, and Thailand would be likely to lead to continuation or recurrence of material injury.
+SUMMARY: The Commission hereby gives notice that it has instituted a review pursuant to section 751(c) of the Tariff Act of 1930 (19 U.S.C.
+1675(c)) (the Act) to determine whether revocation of the antidumping duty order on glycine from China would be likely to lead to continuation or recurrence of material injury.
 Pursuant to section 751(c)(2) of the Act, interested parties are requested to respond to this notice by submitting the information specified below to the Commission; 1 to be assured of consideration, the deadline for responses is November 1, 2010.
 Comments on the adequacy of responses may be filed with the Commission by December 14, 2010.
-For further information concerning the conduct of these reviews and rules of general application, consult the Commission's Rules of Practice and Procedure, part 201, subparts A through E (19 CFR part 201), and part 207, subparts A, D, E, and F (19 CFR part 207), as most recently amended at 74 FR 2847 (January 16, 2009).
-DATES: Effective Date: October 1, 2010.
-FOR FURTHER INFORMATION CONTACT: Mary Messer (202-205-3193), Office of Investigations, U.S. International Trade Commission, 500 E Street, SW., Washington, DC 20436.
-Hearingimpaired persons can obtain information on this matter by contacting the Commission's TDD terminal on 202- 205-1810.
-Persons with mobility impairments who will need special assistance in gaining access to the Commission should contact the Office of the Secretary at 202-205-2000.
-General information concerning the Commission may also be obtained by accessing its Internet server (http:// www.usitc.gov).
-The public record for these reviews may be viewed on the Commission's electronic docket (EDIS) at http://edis.usitc.gov.
+For further information concerning the conduct of this review and rules of general application, consult the Commission's Rules of Practice and Procedure, part

-1No response to this request for information is required if a currently valid Office of Management and Budget (OMB) number is not displayed; the OMB number is 3117-0016/USITC No. 11-5-224, expiration date June 30, 2011.
-Public reporting
+1No response to this request for information is required if a currently valid Office of Management and Budget (OMB) number is not displayed; the OMB number is 3117-0016/USITC No. 11-5-225, expiration date June 30, 2011.
+Public reporting burden for the request is estimated to average 15 hours per response.
+Please send comments regarding the accuracy of this burden estimate to the Office of Investigations, U.S. International Trade Commission, 500 E Street, SW., Washington, DC 20436